mehulagg/gitlab/doc/user/project/issue_board.md

 ![Epics Swimlanes](img/epics_swimlanes_v13.6.png)

-To edit an issue without leaving this view, select the issue card (not its title), and a sidebar appears on the right.
-There you can see and edit the issue's:

-- Title
-- Assignees
-- Epic **PREMIUM**
-- Milestone
-- Time tracking value (view only)
-- Due date
-- Labels
-- Weight
-- Notifications setting

 You can also [drag issues](#drag-issues-between-lists) to change their position and epic assignment:

 - To reorder an issue, drag it to the new position within a list.